 Rocky Mountain Power - Proposed Utah County Land Use Ordinance text amendment to Section 8.44.A.4, and any other applicable section, to designate electric power transmission and distribution lines of 345 kV and over within a new transmission corridor as a permitted use in any zone (item continued from April 21, 2026 Planning Commission meeting)

-Bryce Armstrong explained that the item was a land use ordinance text amendment and, therefore, a legislative action, unlike previous conditional use items that were administrative.
+Bryce Armstrong explained that the item was a land use ordinance text amendment and, therefore, a legislative action, unlike previous conditional use item that was administrative.
 He noted that the Planning Commission would make a recommendation to the County Commission, which would take final action.
 He then introduced Greg Robinson to provide the staff report.

 Greg Robinson explained that Rocky Mountain Power had requested a text change to the county land use ordinance regarding 300-kilovolt transmission lines.
-He stated that the amendment would remove the conditional use process for transmission lines within a new corridor and make them a permitted use.
-He noted that staff supported the recommendation because the county expected many conditional uses to transition into permitted uses with specific standards attached, consistent with the direction encouraged by state code.
+He stated that the amendment would change the process for transmission lines 345 kV or higher within a new corridor from a conditionally permitted use to a permitted use.
+He noted that staff supported the recommendation because county staff would recommend transitioning many conditional uses to permitted uses with specific standards attached, consistent with the direction encouraged by state code.
 He explained that Rocky Mountain Power’s application had originally been scheduled for the April Planning Commission meeting, but the applicant had asked for more time to review and address staff recommendations.
 He stated that the applicant had amended the application to include staff’s recommendations, including compliance with county noise ordinances and notice requirements.
-He explained that notices would be sent 90 days before seeking to acquire the right-of-way from landowners within 300 feet of the transmission line.
+He explained that notices would be sent 90 days before seeking to acquire the right-of-way from landowners within 300 feet of the transmission line right-of-way.
 He then noted that the applicant was present to discuss the proposed changes.